 To make the most of your time in India, take it from us: it’s always best to come prepared.
-From practical items to engaging reads to the smartest travel accessories, here are 10 essential items to pack for Indian adventures.
+From practical items to engaging reads to the smartest travel accessories, here are 10 essential items to add to your India packing list.

 1. A Valid Passport and Visa

 The simplest, and yet the most essential item to pack for India: a 10-year passport that’s valid for at least six months following the conclusion of your trip, plus a valid visa.
 Luckily, it’s straightforward for UK and US citizens—and travelers from dozens of other countries—to apply for a double entry e-Tourist Visa through the Indian government’s official website.
 Read more about what’s required here.

 Whether you’re visiting India’s tropical south or the snowy peaks of its northern borders, weather conditions and temperatures are likely to vary during your trip.
 Light jackets and cardigans are useful for misty mornings or cool nights, waterproof outerwear is a must should you brush up against monsoon season, and a wicking t-shirt is helpful during active itineraries.

 Whether you need to shield yourself from the midday sun, cover your head or shoulders during a visit to a religious landmark, or keep warm during a luxurious dinner under the stars, a pretty shawl is among the most versatile and useful items you can pack.
 So useful, in fact, that it’s worth picking up several more during your stay.